Psychology Program at Fredonia

 If you have a desire to learn about the human mind or why people behave the way they do, a passion for helping others, or a desire to understand your own emotions or behaviors, a degree in psychology could be for you.
 Fredonia’s Department of Psychology offers a freshman seminar program and a one-on-one peer mentoring program to help you develop skills to be successful.
-You will also gain hands-on experience in the field through the internship program and independent study opportunities.
+As you earn your degree in Psychology at Fredonia, you will also gain hands-on experience in the field through the internship program and independent study opportunities.

 The Fredonia Difference